james-t-larson/neutral-times-api/taskell.md

 ## To Do

-- Should generate articles at noon and midnight
 - Add something so that it get politcial news in the news api integration
-- Write tests for generation service
+- Write tests for the Article model
-- Update api dog
+- Make sure that news api tests still work
-- Create Feature Spec, use github docs.
+- Create Feature Spec, use github docs?
 - Github actions should build on merge to main
 - Update README with postgres start info
 - Write down some kind of roadmap.